TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/Xbox 360.md

   - Revision (right stick X): `0x0100`
   - Using these IDs to distinguish the Drum Rocker from Guitar Hero drumkits is recommended, as they have a hardware quirk that prevents the normal method from working correctly: the kick pedal being plugged in tends to hold down the right stick click input.

+Rock Band drums set the Force Feedback flag in their capabilities, Guitar Hero drum kits do not.

 ## Input Info

 This device uses the standard Xbox 360 report format, [documented here](../../Base%20Reports/Xbox%20360.md).
 Refer to that document for the base layout.